Modeling and interpolation of the ambient magnetic field by Gaussian processes: Modeling the magnetic field using Gaussian process priors

+where $\vectb{\varepsilon}_i \sim \N(\vect{0}, \sigma_\text{noise}^2 \, \mat{I}_3)$, for each observation $i=1,2,\ldots,n$.
 The squared exponential covariance function~\eqref{eq:cf-se} in~\eqref{eq:scalar-potential-gp} allows us to model the magnetic field anomalies induced by small-scale variations and building structures.
 The local Earth's magnetic field contributes linearly to the scalar potential as

 where $\sigma_\text{lin.}^2$ is the magnitude scale hyperparameter.
-The derivative of this linear component contributes to the model in a similar way as the constant covariance function \eqref{eq:cf-constant} in the previous section.
+To simplify the notation in the next sections, we introduce the notation $\vect{f}(\vect{x})$ for the gradient field evaluated at $\vect{x}$.